AP FACT CHECK: Trump a rosy outlier on science of the virus - KVIA

 Yet the California Democrat, like Trump, said better days will come.
 She said the know-how and commitment of scientists and the money approved by Washington to find a vaccine and cure some day do constitute “light at the end of the tunnel.”

-The U.S. now has more than 104,000 confirmed cases, according to a count kept by Johns Hopkins University, based on figures reported by governments and health authorities.
-That’s now more than infections in Italy and China, where the virus was first believed to have started.
+The U.S. now has well over 100,000 cases and more than 1,700 deaths, according to a count kept by Johns Hopkins University, based on figures reported by governments and health authorities.

 NATIONAL SHUTDOWN